TYPO3-Documentation/TYPO3CMS-Guide-HowToDocument/Documentation/WritingReST/Cards.rst

 Cards
 =====

-Cards can be used to shortly introduce topics and generate overview pages.
+Cards are used to group content together and provide a brief introduction on a given subject.

 Simple cards
 ============